ctechfilmuniversity/lecture_ss25_creative_coding_for_beginners/docs/03_slides/ccfb_ss25_02_setup_slides.md

 ## Processing

+--
-* 2001 developed in the research group Aesthetics and Computation of the Technology Media Labs at the Massachusetts Institute of Technology by the students Ben Fry and Casey Reas.
+* 2001 developed in the research group Aesthetics and Computation of the Technology Media Labs at the MIT by the students Ben Fry and Casey Reas

+--
 * 2012 the Processing Foundation (a non-profit corporation) was established

+--

->Our mission is to promote software literacy within the visual arts, and visual literacy within technology-related fields — and to make these fields accessible to diverse communities.
+> Our mission is to promote software literacy within the visual arts, and visual literacy within technology-related fields — and to make these fields accessible to diverse communities.
 Our goal is to empower people of all interests and backgrounds to learn how to program and make creative work with code, especially those who might not otherwise have access to these tools and resources.